 Moriah James is a 3rd-year doctoral student in Anthropology.
 After receiving her B.A. in Anthropology from the University of Maryland, College Park, she worked at the Smithsonian National Museum of African American History and Culture as well as the Prince George’s African American Museum and Cultural Center.
 Alongside her interests in museums, Moriah’s current research focuses on African American heritage preservation and the intersections of class and race.

-Xavier, a Morehouse College undergraduate and third-year graduate student in the Department of Biochemistry & Biophysics, currently studies how HIV-1 viral proteins become incorporated into human cells.
+Xavier, a Morehouse College undergraduate and fourth-year graduate student in the Department of Biochemistry & Biophysics, currently studies how HIV-1 viral proteins become incorporated into human cells.
 In the future, he aims to lead a team of researchers that study acquired diseases.
 In his free time, Xavier enjoys hiking and mentorship opportunities.
-He is looking forward to serving as the 2020-2021 Programming Co-chair.
+He is looking forward to serving as the 2021-2022 Programming Co-chair.

 André Martin is a fourth year Marketing doctoral student at Kenan-Flagler Business School.
 His holds a bachelor’s degree in Computer Science Engineering from University of Texas at Arlington and a master’s degree in Electrical Engineering from Rochester Institute of Technology.
 André was a software engineer and program manager in his past life.
 He brings his interest and experience in emotional intelligence, team building, and problem-solving to the BGPSA as its program chair.
 He is a native of the Caribbean island of Dominica (not Dominican Republic lol).

 Public Relations Chair